WiIIson/EMGFlow-Python-Package/docs/reference/file-format.md

 " ", "#N/A", "#N/A N/A", "#NA", "-1.#IND", "-1.#QNAN", "-NaN", "-nan", "1.#IND", "1.#QNAN", "\<NA\>", "N/A", "NA", "NULL", "NaN", "None", "n/a", "nan", "null"

+Columns containing EMG data should not be named "Time", or begin with "mask\_", as some functions use these as indicators.

 ## Output Data Format

 *EMGFlow* outputs a single plaintext .CSV file format containing features extracted from all processed input files.
 The output file has the following format: